michelle-morin/forest-explorer/README.md

 ## Description

 This application allows users to familiarize themselves with trails in Forest Park, the Hoyt Arboretum, and Washington Park.
 These parks include a connected network of trails surrounding Portland’s western urban boundary.
 Users are able to learn about each trail as well as generate running/hiking routes.
+This application is responsive across desktop, mobile, and tablet viewports.

 ## Specification user stories:
 * A user should be able to navigate to a trail exploration page displaying a map of Forest Park, the Hoyt Arboretum, and Washington Park.
 The map should include geojson features representing each trail segment.